ENVS Advising Form

 All students advised by an ENVS faculty member complete an Undergraduate Advising Form each semester.
 The form is designed to help improve the advising process and cultivate ownership of your academic progress.

 What you need to do:

-- It is your responsibility to review your degree study plan and review the curriculum requirements in the University Catalog.
+- Review your degree study plan and curriculum requirements in the University Catalog.

 - Using the ENVS Undergraduate Advising Form, enter the courses you plan to take in the next semester.

 - Meet with your advisor and discuss your study plan and other items of interest, including career planning.
 Be sure to have completed the advising form before meeting with your advisor.

 - At the end of your advising meeting sign the form, and have your advisor sign the form.

 - Complete the short advising survey on the back of the Undergraduate Advising Form.

 - Return this to the ENVS office (CNR 15).